loolzaaa/sso-authentication-client/README.md

 # SSO Client Development mode

 During development, there is no need to constantly refresh tokens.
 Moreover, additional roles and privileges may appear for the application, which will require changing the user configuration already on the SSO Server side.

 To avoid such inconveniences, the SSO Client allows you to replace the standard procedure for checking/refreshing tokens with checking user data based on a special header in the request.

 ## Activation

 To activate the development mode, you need to set `sso.client.noop-mode.enable` property to `true` and define default user for access with `sso.client.noop-mode.default-user` property.
 For example, you can do this by creating an `application-noop.properties` resource file:
 ```
 # application-noop.properties
 sso.client.noop-mode.enable=true
 sso.client.noop-mode.default-user=user
 ```
-and activating the `noop` profile for the app by running latter with `--spring.profiles.active=noop` argument or `-Dspring.profiles.active=noop` VM option.
+and activating the `noop` profile for the app by running it with `--spring.profiles.active=noop` argument or `-Dspring.profiles.active=noop` VM option.

 After activating the development mode, it is necessary to add a `X-SSO-USER` header with Base64 encoded user data to each request that passes through the SSO Client.
 The raw user data is a JSON object that contains the user's login and an array of authorities.

 **User data raw view:**
 ```json